debate-map/app/Packages/deploy/README.md

 * 1\) Run (in repo root): `npm start backend.tiltUp_local`
 * 2\) Wait till Tilt has finished deploying everything to your local k8s cluster. (can use the Tilt webpage/ui, or press `s` in the tilt terminal, to monitor)
 	* 2.1\) Tilt-up can fail the first several times you try, with error `Build Failed: kubernetes apply: error mapping postgres-operator.crunchydata.com/PostgresCluster3: no matches for kind "PostgresCluster3" in version "postgres-operator.crunchydata.com/v1beta1"`, I think because of a race condition where some of `deploy/PGO/postgres` runs before `deploy/PGO/install`, or something.
 To fix, just keep restarting, fiddling with Tilt UI, etc. till the "uncategorized" resource shows green.
 	* 2.2\) Tilt-up can also fail with the error `Get "https://kubernetes.docker.internal:6443/api?timeout=32s": net/http: TLS handshake timeout`.
 This most likely just means docker is out of memory (was the cause for me).
-To resolve: Completely close Docker Desktop, shutdown WSL2 (`wsl --shutdown`), restart Docker Desktop, then rerun `tilt up`.
+To resolve: Completely close Docker Desktop, shutdown WSL2 (`wsl --shutdown`), restart Docker Desktop, then rerun `npm start backend.tiltUp_local`.
 More info: https://stackoverflow.com/a/68779828
-* 3\) [temp] Run the init-db script: `npm start initDB_freshScript_k8s`
+* 3\) Run the init-db script: `npm start initDB_freshScript_k8s local`

 Notes:
 * If your namespace gets messed up, delete it using this (regular kill command gets stuck): https://github.com/ctron/kill-kube-ns (and if that is insufficient, just reset the whole Kubernetes cluster using Docker Desktop UI)